 - Uncheck the alerts you don’t want to hear.

-If you have a weather app, it may be configured to display and sound alerts.
-Open the app, then access the settings to see if it’s enabled.
+This is very rare, but if you have a weather app, it may be configured to display and sound emergency alerts.
+Open the weather app, then access the settings to see if any emergency notifications are enabled.

 Did this post help you find the Emergency Alerts setting on your phone?
 Did you find it somewhere else?
 Share your experience in the comments section.